top of page

 Another treasure from the Ocala National Forest, at Silver Glen Springs, where you can discover private islands, step into sinking sand, swim with fish, and in the winter, manatees.

 With this spring being far into the forest, it doesn't fill up as fast as others.
 I still recommend arriving earlier rather than later.
 It is a little more pricey than some of the other springs I have gone to but totally worth it!
-During the week it costs about 9$ a person and 12$ a person on the weekends.
+Entry costs about 15$ a person.
 Which is much less than a day at a water park or theme park.

 Near the parking lot are several port-a-potties if you need to use the restroom.
 If you are want to spend the day picnicking, they check coolers for alcohol, which is not permitted in the park.